BenSimmers/rust-webapp/README.md

-# My Awesome Yew App
+# Rust Yew Web App

-This is the official base template for [Create Yew App](https://github.com/jetli/create-yew-app).

 ## How to install